WhiteNoisex/Python_Code_Encription/README.md

     this will prompt you for the file name this is what you entered when encripted except for the file type click enter and the script will run.

+-- EXAMPLES
+  in the file contains an example script to test the script on

+  to test it on follow the above add and using the file

+     CODE_EXAMPLE.py

+  once finished run it by using the mode view adn using the file

+    CODE_EXAMPLE

+  once done it should start the script counting up to 1000

 Fell Free to submit changes and other iterrations and fixes

   HAPPY CODING